Student conference travel

 For applications that fall in Priority 6, students who have external or other sources of funding support will be awarded a minimum of $100 per student towards their conference expenses dependent of funding availability.

-The Student and Academic Services (SAS) Administrator and Associate Dean for Academic Affairs conduct application reviews.
+The Student and Academic Services (SAS) Scholarships Manager and Associate Dean for Academic Affairs conduct application reviews.
 Final funding decisions are based on the prioritization guidelines detailed above.
 Funding decisions are made approximately two to three weeks after the application deadline.
-The SAS Administrator sends out award notifications.
+The SAS Scholarships Manager sends out award notifications.

 Getting the money